Movie Locations In Paris

 The awesome “Le Fabuleux Destin d’Amélie Poulain”

-The character Amélie, who decides to make other people happy, is a waitress in Montmartre in a café called Les Deux Moulins.
+The character Amélie, who decides to make other people happy, is a waitress in Montmartre in a café called Les Deux Moulins (if you want to discover Montmartre, read our popular article).
 This café is located on 15 rue Lepic in the 18th district, and now also is considered one of the most famous movie locations in Paris.
 The greatest aspect of the movie is that it takes place in Montmartre practically the whole time.
 For instance, Amélie intends to meet her love interest on the stairs leading to the Sacré-Coeur.

 The charming “Ratatouille”